DanielYu842/Organotes-MLH-Local-Hack-Day/README.md

 # MLH-Local-Hack-Day - CamHacks

-This is our project submited to the MLH Local Hack Day Competition.
-This was also submitted at MLH Local Hack Day-Camhacks at Cameron Height Collegiate Institute.
-We won overall 3rd place.
+A web application that allows users to submit a picture of their notes, and converts them into responsive and interactive cue cards for a greater study experience.
+MLH Local Hack Day Camhacks overall 3rd place winner.